Vehicle Heating Repair

 Checking for obvious coolant leaks is, the first step to narrowing down what is causing the car heater malfunction.
 Small hoses may have tears, or ruptures, slowly dripping will allow the level to remain at an acceptable level before any noticeable problems occur.
 Hose repairs, are normally fast, easy, and relatively, inexpensive compared to, for example, exchanging the heater core from inside the dashboard.
 Replacing the radiator, if cracked, is another repair that doesn't require as many hours in labor.
 It will double as a repair for your heater, as well as keep your vehicle from overheating.

 Unlike the blower motor, replacing the thermostat is much more important.
 Not only will a faulty thermostat prevent your heater from functioning the way it is designed, but it could lead to catastrophic engine failure.
 If the thermostat doesn't open, the lack of coolant to the engine may cause the engine to overheat, potentially cracking the block, or rupturing a head gasket.

-If you experience any of the aforementioned signs while your heater is not working, make sure to call your Fast and Friendly Mobile Mechanics to come and take care of your problems before they get worse.
+If you experience any of the aforementioned signs while your heater is not working, make sure to call your mobile auto repair specialists to come and take care of your problems before they get worse.